compose/billing-work-sample/README.md

 2. API programming
 3. Reports

-The following tasks will be based on the assets in the following files:
+The tasks will be based on the assets in the following files:

-* `api-calls.sh`, which can be run with `sh api-calls.sh $HOSTNAME` where `$HOSTNAME` is equal to an API you will create in step #2
+* `api-calls.sh`, which can be run with `sh api-calls.sh $HOSTNAME` where `$HOSTNAME` is equal to an API you will create in step 2.
-* `generator.rb` is a file we used the generate the `api-calls.sh`.
+* `generator.rb` is a file we used to generate the `api-calls.sh`.
 It can be used to generate a new set of API commands to test an API edge cases, but it is not required.

 ## 1. System design

 Investigate the calls we are making in `api-calls.sh`.
-Describe priorities and assumptions you will make for a system that would solve for these inputs (you will also want to read #3 to get a list of other requirements).
+Describe priorities and assumptions you will make for a system that would solve for these inputs (you will also want to read the 2 following tasks understand what you are designing).

 ## 2. API programming